wwwaylon/wwwaylon.github.io/presentations.md

 * Okech, D., & **Howard, W. J.** (2011).
 Down but not out: Resilience in poor households.
 Poster presented at the 15th annual meeting of the Society for Social Work and Research, Tampa, FL.  ([link](http://secure.sswr.org/past-conferences/2011-annual-conference/))

 * Carta, J. J., Greenwood, C. R., Pitchlyn, C., & **Howard, W. J.** (2010).
-Challenging behavior implications for childrenâs early communication and literacy development.
+Challenging behavior implications for children??????s early communication and literacy development.
 Poster presented at the 26th annual meeting of the Division for Early Childhood of the Council for Exceptional Children, Kansas City, KS.

 * Geldhof, G. J., Stump, K., **Howard, W. J.**, & Hawley P. H. (2010).
 Support for five distinct resource control types via a cluster analytic approach.
 Poster presented at the 12th biennial meeting of the Society for Research on Adolescence, Philadelphia, PA.  ([link](http://104.247.77.203/~sra18/wp-content/uploads/2018/02/2010_printedprogram.pdf))